Open Cut: Jacky Green, Sean Kerins, Therese Ritchie

 Exhibition 24 February to 31 March 2018

-The exhibition Open Cut: Jacky Green, Sean Kerins, Therese Ritchie brings to life the power imbalance between mining companies and Aboriginal peoples on whose country minerals and natural gas are extracted while they remain in poverty.
-The installation combines stories, photography and painting and a timeline history graphic of the southwest Gulf of Carpentaria gathered through multiple consultations in 2017.
+The exhibition Open Cut brought to life the power imbalance between mining companies and Aboriginal peoples on whose Country minerals and natural gas are extracted while they themselves remain in poverty.
+The installation combined stories, photography, painting and a timeline history graphic of the south-west Gulf of Carpentaria, gathered through multiple consultations in 2017.

-Through these means the artists hope to present the voices and authority of Garawa, Gudanji, Marra and Yanyuwa peoples from the Borroloola area of in the southwest Gulf region of the Northern Territory, the owners and managers whose voices are ignored, cast aside or silenced.
-Mining developments are harming their lives, contaminating their food and destroying their ancestral countries.
+Through these means the artists aimed to present the voices and authority of Garawa, Gudanji, Marra and Yanyuwa peoples from the Borroloola area of in the south-west Gulf region of the Northern Territory—land owners and managers whose voices are ignored, cast aside or silenced.
+Mining developments continue to harm their lives, contaminate their food and destroy their ancestral Country.

-From the first wave of 'developing the north' in the 1870s with guns, poison and intimidation to developing an open cut lead and zinc mine beside the McArthur River (McArthur River Mine owned by Swiss company Xstrata expansion from 2002) it has been the same story.
+From the first wave of ‘developing the north’ in the 1870s through guns, poison and intimidation, to the development of an open-cut lead and zinc mine beside the McArthur River, it has been the same story.

-Artists Jacky Green (Garrwa, Gulf of Carpentaria and Visiting Indigenous Fellow at the Australian National University), Therese Ritchie (Darwin) and Sean Kerins (CAEPR Fellow at ANU) create a powerful installation and platform to reinstate political agency.
-The Open Cut collaboration inspires us to look beyond the jingoistic slogan "developing the North" to see the embedded open cut mines, waste dumps and dams and fracking.
-The artists and owners propose a future working on carbon abatement, Indigenous Protected Areas and caring for country.
+Artists Jack Green (Garrwa, Gulf of Carpentaria and Visiting Indigenous Fellow at the Australian National University), Therese Ritchie (Darwin) and Sean Kerins (CAEPR Fellow at ANU) created a powerful installation and platform to reinstate political agency.
+The Open Cut collaboration inspires us to look beyond the jingoistic slogan ‘developing the North’ to truly view mines, waste dumps, dams and fracking for what they are.
+The artists and owners propose a future working on carbon abatement, Indigenous Protected Areas and caring for Country.

-Jack Green is renowned for punchy paintings that carefully document the dispossession of indigenous owners by Australia’s ’good to go’ world of government agreement and the socially corrosive hard corruption of money.
-In 2015 Jack Green won the Australian Conservation Foundation's Award for his sustained personal effort to speak out and to question government legislation affecting the region.
-Jacky Green and Sean Kerins have a long-standing collaboration on Caring for Country projects.
+Jack Green is renowned for his punchy paintings that carefully document the dispossession of Indigenous owners by Australia’s ’good to go’ world of government agreement and the socially corrosive hard corruption of money.
+In 2015, he won the Australian Conservation Foundation’s Award for his sustained personal effort to speak out and to question government legislation affecting the region.
+Jack Green and Sean Kerins have had a long-standing collaboration on Caring for Country projects.

-For Therese Ritchie’s dramatic black and white portrait photographs, her subjects carefully choose words such as “My country”, “cut open” and “sovereignty” to paint boldly on their bare chests, arms to literally embody the cultural and social impacts that exploitative mining has had on their very beings, families and communities.
+For Therese Ritchie’s dramatic black and white portrait photographs, her subjects carefully choose words such as ‘My Country’, ‘Cut open’ and ‘Sovereignty’ to paint boldly on their bare chests and arms—literally embodying the cultural and social impacts that exploitative mining has had on their very beings, families and communities.
 Bitterly, many of those pictured are the same people who spoke out against a zinc mine in 1981 to make the legendary film Two Laws.
-Since then they have been betrayed by McArthur River Mine and a parade of Federal and Northern Territory governments.
-Ritchie's installation brings together the generations of anguish and anger.
+Since then they have been betrayed by McArthur River Mine and a parade of federal and Northern Territory governments.
+Ritchie’s installation brought together generations of anguish and anger.

 In 2006 McArthur River Mine, owned by Glencore / Swiss giant Xtrata, expanded from an underground to an open cut operation.
 The government approved the diversion of the major tropical McArthur River by 5.5 Km, causing deep wounds to significant sacred sites.
 Now, over ten years down the track and despite multiple complaints, McArthur River Mine has an enormous toxic waste problem with no solution in sight.